Peter Norman, Tommie Smith, John Carlos, 1968 Olympics

 What I don’t remember is anyone ever discussing the white guy who stood there with them.

-He was the second fastest man in the world.
-Was he too stunned to move?
+Why did he stand there?
 Did he know in advance that this “political” statement would be made in his moment of glory?
 Was he as appalled by the black power symbolism as much of white America seemed to be?
 Was he just a bystander, or did he know in advance that he would be a participant in a civil rights protest of world-reaching proportions?

 That white guy’s name was Peter Norman.
 On that day at the summer games Norman had just earned the 200 meter dash silver medal for his home country, Australia, and yes, he was well aware of the protest in advance.
 Peter spoke with his co-medalists about their plan, told them he believed in what they were doing, and wore a button on his jacket identical to the ones worn by Smith and Carlos which read “Olympic Project for Human Rights,” a black American organization formed in 1967 by amateur athletes.